Spencer Steer Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.43).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.46).

-- Rockies pitchers combine to give up 105 total home runs at a clip of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (108 total, 1.4 per game).

-- Davis starts for the first time this season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.